 Foster economic development opportunities and improve the accessibility and quality of healthcare in Georgia through the advancement of technology.

-Today, more than 50 vendors, health systems and educators are actively engaged in IHIT programs, such as the annual workforce needs research study, HIT Day at the State Capital, and interactive panel discussions with state legislators to ensure Georgia maintains its leadership position as our nation’s largest healthcare IT community.
+Today, more than 50 vendors, health systems, and educators are actively engaged in IHIT programs, such as the annual workforce needs research study, HIT Day at the Georgia State Capitol, and interactive panel discussions with state legislators to ensure Georgia maintains its leadership position as our nation’s largest healthcare IT community.

 Pat Williams, one of the founders of IHIT and the current chairman, knew that something great could be achieved if all of these organizations had the opportunity to collaborate more effectively.
 Whether it was creating job opportunities for experienced Georgia workers or new innovations that could advance the health of our communities, the opportunity was there.
 This idea was the spark that fueled the creation of IHIT in 2011.

-- Lt.
-Governor’s Business and Education Summit
+Lieutenant Governor’s Business and Education Summit

 IHIT designed and managed the healthcare program for the Lieutenant Governor’s annual college and career academy program.
 Leaders from participating IHIT companies were asked to speak on interactive panel discussions and educate attendees on the issues and opportunities within the healthcare IT community in Georgia.